yjwong1999/OpenCV-AI-Competition-UTAR4Vision/README.md

 - contains the functions for obstacle avoidance, social distancing

 # Sample Codes
+Python file starting with "oakd_" prefixes are demonstration code for each of the tasks we addressed<br>

 ### 1. main.py
 - the consolidated code
 - flowchart will be added soon